Best VR Headsets in the India (2026) – Top Picks for Gaming & Work

 FAQs

-Q: What’s the most popular VR headset in the US in 2025?
+Q: What’s the most popular VR headset in the India in 2026?

 A: Meta Quest 3 leads in overall popularity due to its price, ecosystem, and flexibility.